CHOPSTICKERS LAB

 写真や動画をSNS等へ投稿する際は、映り込んでいる他の参加者が特定できないように処理をお願いします。

-Practice at our Hangout Base & Challenge There!
+Practice at our Engraving lab & Challenge There!
 Matsuya Beef Bowl Gyumeshi

 ▲ "Gyumeshi" (Beef on Rice) & miso soup